SparksandBangs/SparksandBangs_EBiCS_Firmware/README.md

 The [master]([https://github.com/ShalokShalom/EBiCS_Firmware/wiki](https://github.com/EBiCS/EBiCS_Firmware/tree/master) branch supports sensored motors, Bafang-, Kunteng- Kingmeter-Displays, and debugging.

+This specific build has been tested using an AKM hub motor, LCD3 and a V12L PAS sensor.
+Currently only working with a KT display.
+Controller is the new generation 12FET.

 User-specific settings can be done in a user-friendly GUI.

 Throttle, torque-simulation, and torque-sensor modes are available.